affanhamid/Haya-Shield/README.md

 - [ ] **correctly start on startup**

   - While the binaries start on startup, the firewall has some issues getting up to speed

-- [ ] **Autoupdate active interface**
-  - Right now, once it latches on to a network device, it doesn't change it, so if you have a vpn on and you turn your device on, the script will be latched on to the vpn interface.
-But if you close your vpn, it doesn't update.
-The same for the other way

 ---